learn-co-curriculum/dsc-pca-in-scikitlearn/README.md

-# Principal Component Analysis in Scikit-Learn
+# Principal Component Analysis in scikit-learn

 ## Introduction
 In this lesson, we'll look at implementing PCA in scikit-learn.
 Upto this point, we have developed an intuition behid the process involved in PCA and also coded it from scratch in Numpy.
 Scikit-learn takes away most of the calculations from analysis as its PCA module offers them under the hood.

 ## Objectives
 You will be able to:
-* Implement PCA algorithm using sci-kit learn library
+* Implement PCA algorithm using scikit-learn library
 * Extract and visualize principal components and their explained variance
 * Reduce the number of dimensions for a given dataset using PCA